Lovebird Breeding Guide

 Aggression Between Pairs

 Lovebirds can be territorial during breeding.
 If you have multiple pairs in the same room, ensure cages are spaced apart and visual barriers prevent direct eye contact between pairs.
 In colony breeding setups, always provide more nest boxes than pairs (at least double the number), and ensure the aviary is large enough for birds to establish their own territories.
 Remove any pair that consistently fights.
+Hens can be particularly aggressive and may injure or kill a male that they have not bonded with — never force a pairing.

 Egg Binding